Click here to return to Dr. Curtis's home page.

 Grading: The final Grade will be based on the following:

-1) 2 take home exams given during the course of the semester, each worth 25% of the final grade.
+1) 1 take home exam given during the course of the semester, worth 25% of the final grade.

-3) A comprehensive take home final exam, due on Friday, December 14, in my office, at or before 2:00 pm, worth 25% of the final grade.
+4) A comprehensive take home final exam, due on Saturday, December 12, at or before 4:30 pm, worth 30% of the final grade.

 The final letter grade will be assigned according to the following scale: